Force over Distance: Chapter 50

 It was a book.

 He flipped it open.
-On the title page, there was an inscription, written in Wray’s fluid hand.
+On the first page, there was an inscription, written in Wray’s fluid hand.
 All it said was: For the Campaign.
 Beneath the words, she’d signed her name in an elegant mix of English letters and Chinese characters.

 His throat ached.

-But—how had Wray known?
+How had Wray known?
 A lucky guess?
 It wasn’t like Young went around discussing his closet love for Franz Kafka.

 Rush must’ve told her.
 She must’ve asked him.